tobiasli/groceries/README.md

 * `Ingredient` is a container for a food item, and parses amount, unit and item name from an arbitrary string.
 The base structure for an `Ingredient` string is `Optional[amount] Optional[unit] grocery_name, Optional[comment]`.
 * `GroceryList` is a container for `Ingredients` and handles summation of all ingredients, as well as algebra.
+* `Recipe` is a class for representing cooking recipes, which contain `GroceryLists` for ingredient handling.
-* `Cookbook` is a container for `Recipe`, and make them searchable.
+* `Cookbook` is a container for `Recipe` objects, and make them searchable.
-* `Menu` is the class returned when you use a `Cookbook` to parse an actual, typed shopping list.
-It contains the recipes and ingredients that are parsed from the shopping list.
+* `Menu` is a class returned from `Cookbook` when `Cookbook`is used to parse an actual, typed shopping list. `Menu` contains the recipes and ingredients that are parsed from the shopping list.

 ### Ingredient
-`Ingredient` is a class that takes any arbitrary string describing an amount of an grocery item.
-The amount and unit is generalized and with the formatting in `groceries` the unit can be represented in
+`Ingredient` is a class that takes any arbitrary string describing an amount of a grocery item.

 ```python
 from groceries import Ingredient